 Partner with a local family or community group in need, meeting at least monthly and demonstrating sustained commitment to emotional support and health care navigation over the three years, and present annually to track members (whilst preserving HIPAA protection) on DEI barriers to care encountered, track member support provided, including resources and services found to meet needs, or,

-In addition, Honors with Highest Distinction level members demonstrate consistent engagement, leadership and mentorship within the track.
+Honors with Highest Distinction level members demonstrate consistent engagement, leadership and mentorship within the track.

 Institute of Medicine.
 The Healthcare Imperative: Lowering Costs and Improving Outcomes: Workshop Series Summary.
 Washington (DC): National Academies Press (U.S.); 2010.